qingkaikong/blog/2017_09_enable_GPU_on_macbook_pro_for_deeplearning/README.md

 ### Config Theano to use GPU

-Add the following to your .theanorc config file in home directory (vi ~/.theanorc), device = cuda is telling theano to use GPU instead of CPU.
+Add the following to your .theanorc config file in home directory (vi ~/.theanorc), device = cuda is telling theano to use GPU instead of CPU, this will make the default choice is GPU.

 ```shell
 [global]